software-engineering-at-home/content/TOPICS.md

 ## Service Design

 Next level software development is about services; products are built and sold, but services are timely and ongoing.
-We now have the knowledge and ability to build autoamted systems that respond to events and change across time.
-How does service based design influence how we build and design software?
+How does service based design influence how we approach software engineering?

 ### Topics